 - Financed and delivered in a manner that leverages state spending, maximizes efficiency of resources, eliminates waste, and supports economic growth throughout Virginia.

 Both President Trump and the Republican Caucus in Congress have promised to drastically change many of the health programs that millions of Americans rely on.
 In addition to plans to “repeal and replace” the Affordable Care Act (ACA), there are threats to the Medicaid program.

 As the healthcare landscape continues unfolds, HAV will be engaged to:

 - Prevent cuts to existing health programs; and

 - Promote needed improvements.

-- Affordable Care Act – Oppose repeal without simultaneous “replacement”.
+- Affordable Care Act – Oppose repeal and stay active on current lawsuit.

 - Medicaid – Oppose block grants, per capita caps, and work reporting requirement policies.